-3. SF-424: APPLICATION FOR FEDERAL ASSISTANCE
+3. SF-424: Application for Federal Assistance

 Complete all required fields in accordance with the instructions on the form.
 The list of certifications and assurances in Field 21 can be found at http://energy.gov/management/office-management/operational-management/financial-assistance/financial-assistance-forms, under Certifications and Assurances.
-Note: The dates and dollar amounts on the SF-424 are for the complete project period and not just the first project year, first phase or other subset of the project period.
-Save the SF-424 in a single PDF file using the following convention for the title "ControlNumber LeadOrganization App424".
+Note: The dates and dollar amounts on the SF-424 are for the complete project period and not just the first project year, first Budget Period or other subset of the project period.
+Save the SF-424 in a single PDF file using the following convention for the title "ControlNumber_LeadOrganization_App424".